Pacific Environment

-Pacific Environment is an environmental organization based in San Francisco, California, United States, founded in 1987.
+Pacific Environment is an environmental non-profit organization based in San Francisco, California, United States, founded in 1980.
+The organization works across the Pacific Rim and the Arctic on issues related to climate policy, plastic pollution, ocean biodiversity, and Arctic ecosystems.
 Its mission is to confront our most urgent environmental issues by connecting local and global movements, catalyzing policy change, and inspiring action for the benefit of people and our planet.

+Shannon Wright has served as its executive director since 2024.

 History

-The organization was founded 1987 as Pacific Energy and Resources Center by Armin Rosencranz.
+The organization was founded 1980 as Pacific Energy and Resources Center by Armin Rosencranz.
+In its early years, the organization focused on cross-border environmental cooperation and resource extraction issues, particularly in the Russian Far East.

 In 1991, Pacific Environment became the first international organization to bring widespread attention to the threats facing the Siberian taiga, beginning a long history of work in Russia.
 In 1993, a Pacific Environment campaign with Russian partners led to the creation of the Botcha Nature Reserve, protecting valuable forests in the Russian Far East that were to be logged by Weyerhaeuser Corporation.
 That same year, Pacific Environment worked with the Udege people in the Russian Far East to protect the three-million-acre (1.2-million-hectare) upper Bikin Watershed against logging by the Hyundai Corporation.
 This area is now a wildlife refuge.

-By the mid-1990s, they began to focus on the linchpin financial role international institutions were playing in resource extraction in Russia and initiated a long-term effort to link grassroots environmentalists around the Pacific Rim to international policy decisions, particularly those of government-supported export credit agencies.
-Pacific Environment pioneered efforts to block the financing of destructive projects and improve others as one of the founding members of an international campaign to reform the social and environmental policies of export credit agencies, in a program dubbed ECA Watch.
-While Pacific Environment's biggest successes in the 1990s were in Russia, they also began to focus more broadly on the Pacific Rim.

-In China, Pacific Environment took advantage of the growing opportunities to partner with that country's emerging environmental movement by helping dozens of local groups become more effective watchdogs of local government, especially through the media.
-They also assisted these groups in encouraging the Chinese government to review environmental impacts.
-Pacific Environment's partners at Greener Beijing utilized the internet to organize a campaign against consumption of turtle and tortoise species in the Hainan Province.
-After a government investigation prompted in part by the campaign, the Hainan Yang Sheng Tan Company halted its import of turtle and tortoise species after financial losses and public pressure.
-And in 2004, Chinese Premiere Wen Jiabao ordered officials to reconsider plans for a dam along the Nu River, after journalists and environmentalists teamed up to spotlight the issue.
+In the late 1990s, Pacific Environment helped coordinate the "Ring of Fire" coalition, which opposed a proposed international agreement concerning logging practices.

+In the 2000s, Pacific Environment expanded its work in China and the Arctic region, partnering with domestic environmental groups on public participation and environmental oversight initiatives.
+In China, the organization worked with local groups on media engagement and monitoring of environmental impacts associated with development projects.
+Pacific Environment collaborated with organizations including Greener Beijing on public awareness campaigns related to wildlife consumption.
+In Hainan Province, an online campaign drew attention to the consumption of turtle and tortoise species.
+Following a government investigation and increased public scrutiny, the Hainan Yang Sheng Tan Company halted imports of turtle and tortoise species.

+In 2004, debates over a proposed dam on the Nu River drew national media attention.
+Contemporary reporting noted the involvement of environmental groups and journalists in raising concerns about the project.
+Chinese Premier Wen Jiabao subsequently ordered officials to reconsider the proposal.

+In the 2010s and early 2020s, Pacific Environment reduced and ultimately concluded its programmatic work in Russia.
+The organization subsequently focused more fully on environmental policy issues across the broader Pacific Rim and in international environmental governance processes.